 “Governance is the framework of authority and accountability that defines and controls the outputs, outcomes and benefits from projects, programmes and portfolios.
 Governance is the mechanism whereby organisations exert control over the deployment of work (effort) and the realisation of value.”
 (APM Body of Knowledge 7th edition)

-A useful guiding vision for Governance is balancing focus on hard Technology with that on softer aspects such as People, Partnerships, and Policies (effectively the top and bottom layers of the IGIF matrix that sandwiches Technology).
+A useful guiding vision for Governance is balancing focus on hard Technology with that on softer aspects such as People, Partnerships, and Policies (effectively the top and bottom layers of the IGIF matrix that sandwiches Technology) (Figure 7).
 Although there are many other ways of encapsulating effective Governance, this concept is agnostic of Technology and more inclusive of constraints around IGIF-aligned MSDI development, either due to financial or other limitations.
 Driving the use of Technology to meet genuine sovereign requirements, however modest or expansive, whilst ensuring appropriate Governance, allows national HOs to participate in the global drive for digitalisation whatever their level of resourcing.

 HOs are key players of the marine spatial data governance.
 Given this governance’s complexity and desired adaptability to local, national, regional and international priorities, a general definition below borrows from the work of researchers in the field (Sutherland and Nichols, 2006, Edwards and Evans, 2017).
 It is proposed for practical purposes: